Hannon Armstrong: IRS Chills HVAC Financier's Prospects, Part III

 Commenters suggested that the equivalent interest requirement for structural components be deleted or amended because the requirement: (1) Is inconsistent with industry practices and an asset should qualify as a structural component even if the REIT owns the asset but leases from another party the building served by the structural component; (2) may negatively affect investment in energy efficient and renewable energy assets; (3) was not explained in the proposed regulations and seemingly serves no tax policy purpose; and (4) is contrary to congressional intent, case law, and the treatment of structural components by the IRS in other contexts.

-The final regulations, as I have written two before, make it abundantly clear that an investment secured only by the structural component would never qualify as a REIT eligible asset, a direct repudiation the case Eckel makes in his comment letter.
+The final regulations, as I have written before, make it abundantly clear that an investment secured only by the structural component would never qualify as a REIT eligible asset, a direct repudiation the case Eckel makes in his comment letter.
 The concluding paragraph states:

 For these reasons, these final regulations provide that a distinct asset qualifies as a structural component only if the REIT holds its interest in the distinct asset together with a real property interest with respect to the space in the IPS that the distinct asset serves.
 In addition, as illustrated by Rev. Rul.
 73-425, for a mortgage that is secured by a structural component to qualify as a real estate asset under these final regulations, the mortgage also must be secured by the IPS served by the structural component.